karmatha-nl/karmatha-nl.github.io/README.md

 - In `/css/home.scss`, add a css declaration like so `#projectlist a#<projectname>`

 ## To deploy
-Just git push and deploy will happen automatically
+Just git push and deploy will happen automatically.